Nefazodone: Side effects

 Common and mild side effects of nefazodone reported in clinical trials more often than placebo include dry mouth (25%), sleepiness (25%), nausea (22%), dizziness (17%), blurred vision (16%), weakness (11%), lightheadedness (10%), confusion (7%), and orthostatic hypotension (5%).
 Rare and serious adverse reactions may include allergic reactions, fainting, painful/prolonged erection, and jaundice.
 Nefazodone is not especially associated with increased appetite and weight gain.
 It is also known for having low levels of sexual side effects in comparisons to SSRIs.

-Nefazodone can cause severe liver damage, leading to a need for liver transplant, and death.
+Nefazodone can cause severe liver damage which may lead to the need for liver transplantation or to death.
 The incidence of severe liver damage is approximately 1 in every 250,000 to 300,000 patient-years.
-By the time that it started to be withdrawn from the market in 2003, nefazodone had been associated with at least 53 cases of liver injury, with 11 deaths, in the United States, and 51 cases of liver toxicity, with 2 cases of liver transplantation, in Canada.
-In a Canadian study which found 32 cases in 2002, it was noted that databases like that used in the study tended to include only a small proportion of suspected drug reactions.
+By the time it started to be withdrawn from the markets in 2003, nefazodone had been associated with at least 53 cases of liver injury (of which 11 led to death) in the United States, and 51 cases of liver toxicity (of which 2 led to transplantation) in Canada.
+In a 2002 Canadian study of 32 cases, it was noted that databases like those used in the study tended to include only a small proportion of suspected drug reactions.

-Protocols are that nefazodone should not be used in patients who have a pre-existing liver condition.
-Prior to treatment liver enzymes should be tested to make sure there is not an underlying liver condition.
-If serum AST or serum ALT levels are more than 3 times the upper limit of normal (ULN) should be permanently withdrawn from the drug.
-Regular enzyme labs should be done every 6 months.
-Due to liver issues nefazodone should not be a first line treatment.
+Treatment protocols suggest screening for pre-existing liver disease before initiating nefazodone, and those with known liver disease should not be prescribed nefazodone.
+If serum AST or serum ALT levels are more than 3 times the upper limit of normal (ULN), treatment should be permanently withdrawn.
+Enzyme labs should be done every six months, and nefazodone should not be a first-line treatment.